 In this case, if they are cheating and lying and acting controlling and saying hurtful things and getting into overlapping relationships, well, it’s because of something outside of themselves.
 In the case of the disengagement, guess who they are using to gain sympathy?

-Yes, the narcissist will start to plant these seeds when you aren’t around that you aren’t the person they fell in love with.
+Yes, the narcissist will start to plant these seeds with the smear campaign when you aren’t around that you aren’t the person they fell in love with.
 The very things they are doing to you and the very behaviors they are inciting in you with their actions, they will use to make others feel sorry for them so they can look justified in your continued abuse.